 Can I turn my horse out or keep him stabled in hoof boots?

 Yes, but be aware that hoof boots have really been designed for working barefoot horses, where the horse is normally more in control than a horse at liberty.
 There is a greater chance of the boot getting damaged or pulled off particularly when rolling etc. Shod horses are also more likely to loose shoes in the field than when being ridden for the same reasons!
-The Equine Fusion Ultra and Performance are both suitable as therapy/turnout boots and these will often be the best boots for the job.
-The Easyboot RX has been specifically designed as a therapy boot which is suitable for very light turnout, but it is unlikely to cope with turnout in a muddy or large field.
-The Old Mac G2, and the Easyboot Trail, are also hoof boots that can double as a treatment boot, and some people use the Easyboot Epic.
+The Equine Fusion All Terrain Ultra, Active, Trekking and All Terrain plus the Cavallo Trek are all suitable as therapy/turnout boots and these will often be the best boots for the job.
+The Easyboot RX and Cloud has been specifically designed as a therapy boot which is suitable for very light turnout, but it is unlikely to cope with turnout in a muddy or large field.
+The Old Mac G2, the Easyboot Trail, Cavallo Simple, Cavallo ELB, Cavallo BFB, Cavallo CLB, Cavallo Sport and Easyboot Sneaker are also hoof boots that can double as a treatment boot.

 How can I tell if I need to boot all four hooves, or just the front/hind?